rdboboia/misc/hardware/monitoring/README.md

 My current overlay version is RTSS only, which is easy to import and doesn't include any app settings.

+Unfortunately it seems like RTSS has a graph count limit (I think the limit is 48 graphs) and I've already reached said limit, so no more new graphs can be created without removing existing ones :(

 ## Software

 ### IMPORTANT NOTES